Grax32/Grax32.github.io/articles/habits-book.md

 paths which do not easily disappear.
-For, of course, a simple habit, like every other nervous event the habit of snuffling, for example, or of putting one's hands into one's

-HABIT 13

-pockets, or of biting one's nails is, mechanically, nothing but a reflex discharge; and its anatomical substratum must be a path in the system.
+For, of course, a simple habit, like every other nervous event the habit of snuffling, for example, or of putting one's hands into one's pockets, or of biting one's nails is, mechanically, nothing but a reflex discharge; and its anatomical substratum must be a path in the system.
 The most complex habits, as we shall presently see more fully, are, from